HacklabJKL/email-to-matrix/README.md

 should be kept private because the scripts are not validating where the email is coming from.
 However, if you run the MTA on your intranet, the issue is minor.

+## Extra content

+The repository also contains [fax](fax) script for Asterisk, used to send PDF files to a given fax number.
+That script needs to be run on the Asterisk server itself (not your mail server probably).
+It requires ghostscript for PDF to TIFF conversion.